rmorshea/pybooster/docs/src/concepts.md

     }
 ```

-Since concrete types for `TypeVar`s cannot be automatically inferred from the arguments
+You can also infer the return type based on
-passed to the provider.
-You must always narrow the return type (as shown above) or pass
+[non-dependency arguments](#binding-parameters) passed to the provider.
+This is done by
-a `provides` inference function to the `@provider` decorator to specify how to figure
+supplying a `provides` function in the `@provider` decorator that takes those
-out the concrete type.
-This function should take all the non-dependency arguments of the
+non-dependency arguments and returns the provided type.
+In the example below the
-provider and return the concrete type.
-In the example below the provider is generic on
+provider is generic on the `cls: type[T]` argument so the `provides` inference function
-the `cls: type[T]` argument so the `provides` inference function will just return that:
+will just return that:

 ```python
 import json